-Recent research has been focused on the human actions on the dynamic and structure of networks.
-For instance, habitat degradation promotes homogenization and a reduction in network complexity, resulting in more nested network (i.e., species interactions are hierarchically organized, with a few species interact with many others) than modular (i.e., species interactions are compartmentalized with some species interacting only within specific subsets) (Bascompte, Jordano, & Melia, 2003; Olesen, Bascompte, Dupont, & Jordano, 2007; Pires & Guimarães, 2013; Dormann & Strauss, 2014).
-In trophic interactions, other network descriptors such as trophic specialization (metric that indicates the degree of species consumption on exclusive food items), number of links per species (links density), and number of trophic links according to the number of nodes (number of links given consumers and resources) also can be affected by human actions.
+Recent research has been focused on the human actions on the dynamic and structure of networks (Wang et al., 2021; Effert‐Fanta et al., 2023; Neves et al., 2024).
+For instance, habitat degradation promotes homogenization and a reduction in network complexity, resulting in a network more nested (i.e., species interactions are hierarchically organized, with a few species interacting with many others) than modular (i.e., species interactions are compartmentalized with some species interacting only within specific subsets) (Bascompte et al., 2003; Olesen et al., 2007; Pires & Guimarães, 2013; Dormann & Strauss, 2014).
+In trophic interactions, other network descriptors such as trophic specialization (a metric that indicates the degree of species consumption on exclusive food items), number of links per species (links density), and number of trophic links according to the number of nodes (number of links given consumers and resources) also can be affected by human actions (Felipe-Lucia et al., 2020).
 For instance, human actions can reduce aquatic habitat heterogeneity and promote habitat fragmentation, disrupting the balance of species interactions within ecosystems (Staudacher et al., 2017).
-Thus, examining how the properties of networks are determined by anthropogenic stressors have the potential to provide insights into how the trophic networks are structured (Pellissier et al., 2017) and their consequences to ecossystem functioning.
+Thus, examining how the properties of networks are determined by anthropogenic stressors have the potential to provide insights into how the trophic networks are structured (Pellissier et al., 2017) and their consequences on ecosystem functioning.

 Trophic interactions are an essential component for understanding the dynamics of populations, and consequently the emerging patterns of coexistence and diversity in communities (Pellissier et al., 2017; Dáttilo & Vasconcelos, 2019).
 Despite the increased interest in this field, the knowledge of how and why trophic networks vary along land-use gradients is elusive (Pellissier et al., 2017; Felipe-Lucia et al., 2020).
-Recently, theoretical studies have shown that the main determinants of network structure differentiation at different sites are variations in ecological and environmental factors (Emer, Venticinque, & Fonseca, 2013; Dugger et al., 2018; Arruda et al., 2020).
+Recently, theoretical studies have shown that the main determinants of network structure differentiation at different sites are variations in ecological and environmental factors (Emer, Venticinque & Fonseca, 2013; Dugger et al., 2018; Arruda et al., 2020).
 In studies of fish trophic interactions, one of the main gaps is how interactions between species respond to anthropogenic impact (Tylianakis et al., 2007).
 Based on local scale studies, it has been suggested that trophic networks in aquatic ecosystems under strong anthropogenic impact tend to present generalist species with greater connectivity among nodes and a high level of nestedness (Manoel & Uieda, 2018) when compared to regions with preserved native vegetation (Thompson & Townsend, 2005).